Ready to Get Started?

 The Methodology: The Flexport Post-Covid Indicator is based on an analysis of correlations between detailed shipping data and national consumption behavior.
 As one would expect, given how goods move, the closest correlations are between shipping flows in a month and consumption a bit later.
 Using the estimated model, we can look at more recent shipping data and forecast the consumption patterns that are likely to follow.

-The global shift in consumer preferences for goods over services, discussed in recent Flexport Research, has been particularly acute in the United States.
-It is worth remembering that the elevated pressure on global supply chains is the result of two factors in combination: strong incomes and a preference for goods in consumption.
-PCI tracks the latter.
+January 14, 2022 Update The elevated pressure on global supply chains is the result of two factors in combination: strong incomes and a preference for goods in consumption.
+Flexport’s Post-Covid Indicator tracks the latter.

-Flexport’s Post-Covid Indicator compares the balance of spending in summer 2020 (PCI = 100) to spending before the pandemic (PCI = zero) and proved accurate in the September 2021 estimate of 117.
+The PCI compares the balance of spending in summer 2020 (PCI = 100) to that before the pandemic (PCI = zero) and reached a peak of 156% in April 2021.
+It subsequently declined in late summer before recovering once more to reach 122% in October

-The next update for the Flexport PCI will be on December 17.
-BEA will release October data on Nov.24, November data on Dec.
-23, and December data on Jan.
-28, 2022.
+The next update for the Flexport PCI will be on February 17.
+BEA will release December data on Jan.
+28, January data on Feb.
+25 and February data on March 31.

 Please direct questions about the Flexport PCI to email@example.com.